illing2005/murcss/Readme.md

 #### Generate Sample output:

-Download the files in /sample_data/ and the files in /sample_output/.
+To generate the sample files in /sample_output/ download the files in /sample_data/.
 Adjust the DRS_STRUCTURE in `murcss_config.py` to your system.
 For the comparison with real observations you need to download e.g. a HadCRUT dataset from the Met Office Hadley Centre.
 Webpage and user informations: http://www.metoffice.gov.uk/hadobs/hadcrut4/data/current/download.html Download and unzip e.g. the median of the HadCRUT4 dataset
 ```